bluesky/tiled/docs/source/specification.md

   Richer structure (e.g. xarray) will include high-level structure like columns, dimensions, indexes.

 * Readers MUST implement a method ``read()`` returns the data structure.
-All Readers (except client-side Reader proxies) MUST return a lazy object, such as a PIMS sequence, dask array, dask dataframe, or dask-backed xarray structure.
+It MAY return a lazy object, such as a PIMS sequence, dask array, dask dataframe, or other structure with delayed I/O.

 * Readers MUST implement a method ``read_block(...)`` that efficiently reads and return a single block of data.
+It MUST perform all necessary I/O and return a self-contained and complete structure; that is, unlike ``read()`` it must not be delayed.
 The signature SHOULD reuse existing terminology from the corresponding data strucutre.
 Examples:

   ```py
   array_reader.read_block(block=(0, 0))